Take the next step

 We also offer seasonally, a FREE Community Series on the 3rd Wednesday of each month, at Regency.

 Explore and learn how to apply the therapeutic power of play to communicate with, and treat clients.
 We offer a series of six noncredit weekend workshops designed for licensed, mental health professionals and school-based counselors, which are part of the requirements for application to become a Registered Play Therapist (RPT) or School-Based Registered Play Therapist (SB-RPT).
-Additional advanced workshops are also available.
+Check back for future advanced workshops.

 - Extensive classroom or live-online instruction with experienced, expert instructors